deNBI/securing_openstack_clum2025/README.md

 ## Connect via the internet

 You should now be able to access the webservice via the dns-hostname of your setup via the internet.

+## Troubleshooting

+If the service is not availabel over the internet you can use several tools to look to make sure the setup works as expected and to find errors or issues.

+### 1. Container logs

+To find out what the container is doing and the see possible error messages, you should lool at the log files.

+- Take a look into the **running container logs**:
+`sudo docker logs <container-name> -f`
+This will show the running log for the container.
+- If you can not find an error or need more information you can take a look in the **logfiles inside of the container** itself.
+To do this open a console in the container and find the internal log files:
+`sudo docker exec -it <container-name> /bin/sh` Depending on the image used to build the container the installed shell might differ, or there might even be no shell installed at all.

+### 2. Network connections

+The containers are communicating over ports with the vm and the vm is communication with other vms and the loadbalancer over ports.
+Security groups are used to open specific ports or block networks or IP addresses.

+- To see the ports used by the containers use:
+`sudo docker port <container-name>`
+If this command does not show any used ports your container is either using the host network (look in the `docker_compose.yml` for "host" in the section `networl_mode`) or is not configured the way you want.
+- To see the ports the vm lisens on use:
+`ss -tulpan`
+- For a detailed record of all traffic you can use tcpdump, but use this with caution.
+Some networks should not be listed on and the output might be to much to use.
+This can be seen as intrusion if performed on secured networks that are monitored.
+So only use this if you are sure it is secure and necessary.
+Look for the interface you want to observe with `ip a` and add a port to see only traffic for this port.
+`sudo tcpdump -i enp3s0 port 443`